Ayobamidele/Hustle-24/README.md

 python -m pip install Django
 ```
 ## Creating a Virtual Environment
+After cloning or downloading the repo I highly recommend creating
+a virtual environment to avoid any errors.
 Follow the instructions found in the link below to create a virtual environment to run the project and install packages:
 ```shell
 https://gist.github.com/MichaelCurrin/3a4d14ba1763b4d6a1884f56a01412b7